Deformable Cluster Manipulation via Whole-Arm Policy Learning: EXPERIMENTS AND RESULTS

-\textbf{Experiment 2}: Second, we evaluate the representational efficiency of our approach to other point cloud feature extractors, namely, a Pytorch variant \cite{Pytorch_Pointnet_Pointnet2} of the well-known PointNet++ \cite{qi2017pointnet++} and the Point2Vec \cite{zeid2023point2vec}.
-Specifically, we replace the four global point features from Table \ref{tab:rl_obs_features}, i.e., $\overline{\mu_{\mathbb{P}}}[P^{wbr}]$, $\overline{\mu_{\mathbb{P}}}[P^{zbr}]$ , $\overline{\mu_{\mathbb{P}}}[P^{clr}]$ and $\overline{\mu_{\mathbb{P}}}[P^{rob}]$ with embeddings built from PointNet++ and Point2Vec.
-In each case, we use pre-trained checkpoints, down-sample the input points, and employ PCA post-feature extraction wherever necessary for consistency with our approach.
-We train each set for 250 epochs with 1024 environments, and the corresponding time taken (\textbf{Train Time}) and the accumulated training reward (\textbf{Train Rew}) at the end are tabulated.
+\textbf{Experiment 3}: Third, we compare the representational efficiency of our approach to other point cloud feature extractors, namely, PointNet++ \cite{qi2017pointnet++} and the Point2Vec \cite{zeid2023point2vec}.
+Specifically, we replace the four global point features from Table \ref{tab:rl_obs_features}, i.e., $\overline{\mu_{\mathbb{P}}}[P^{wbr}]$, $\overline{\mu_{\mathbb{P}}}[P^{zbr}]$ , $\overline{\mu_{\mathbb{P}}}[P^{clr}]$ and $\overline{\mu_{\mathbb{P}}}[P^{rob}]$ with embeddings from PointNet++ and Point2Vec.
+In each case, we use pre-trained checkpoints, down-sample the input, and employ PCA post-feature extraction for consistency with our approach.
+We train each set for 250 epochs with 1024 environments, tabulating the time taken (\textbf{Train Time}) and the accumulated reward (\textbf{Train Rew}).
 In addition, we compute ${GF_{t}^{(E)}}$ denoting the average time taken to build the 4x global point features only for a single RL time-step for $E$ environments. \bm{$GF_{t}^{(1024)}$} is indicative of the representation efficiency while training on 1024 environments and \bm{$GF_{t}^{(1)}$} represents the inference performance for one environment.
-The results are tabulated in Table \ref {tab:efficiency_comparison}, where lower is better for the time metrics, such as, \bm{$GF_{t}^{(1024)}$}, \bm{$GF_{t}^{(1)}$}, and \textbf{Train Time} while higher values are better for others.
+The results are in Table \ref {tab:efficiency_comparison}, where lower is better for the time metrics, such as, \bm{$GF_{t}^{(1024)}$}, \bm{$GF_{t}^{(1)}$}, and \textbf{Train Time} while higher values are better for others.